paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-043-chapter-43.md

   (B) *Content of regulations.—* — Regulations issued for the purpose of subparagraph (A) shall provide for appropriate consideration of the complexity of procurement litigation, generally accepted principles governing the award of legal fees in civil actions involving the Federal Government as a party, and other factors as may be appropriate.

-(3) **When otherwise allowable costs are not allowable.—** — In the case of a proceeding referred to in paragraph (1), contractor costs otherwise allowable as reimbursable costs under this subsection are not allowable if—
+(3) **When otherwise allowable costs are not allowable.—** — In the case of a proceeding referred to in paragraph (1), contractor, subcontractor, or personal services contractor costs otherwise allowable as reimbursable costs under this subsection are not allowable if—

-  (A) the proceeding involves the same contractor misconduct alleged as the basis of another criminal, civil, or administrative proceeding; and
+  (A) the proceeding involves the same contractor, subcontractor, or personal services contractor misconduct alleged as the basis of another criminal, civil, or administrative proceeding; and

   (B) the costs of the other proceeding are not allowable under subsection (b).